 One of the best benefits of having an electric skateboard is the ability to zip up hills with ease.
 However, not all electric skateboards are created equal, and a hill that is easy for one model may prove an insurmountable obstacle to another.
 We put these products through their paces to find the maximum hill grade that they could climb and see if it matched the manufacturer's claim.
 Once again, our tester was an average-sized, adult male for these tests, and a smaller or larger rider might find slightly different hill climbing abilities than we did.
 However, the overall trend and order would remain the same.

-The Onewheel Pint earned a 9 out of 10 for its phenomenal hill-climbing performance.
-This board has more than enough power for most hills but it can't make it up the steepest ones since the board will bottom out and start dragging if the incline is too great.
+The Onewheel Pint boasted phenomenal hill-climbing performance.
+This board has more than enough power for most hills, but it can't make it up the steepest ones since the board will bottom out and start dragging if the incline is too great.

-The Teamgee H5, the Backfire G2, and the Meepo V3 came next, each earning a 6 out of 10.
-The Teamgee board ascended the 15% grade test hill without too much of an issue.
-However, it did protest a bit at the start until it had some momentum built up.
+The Teamgee H5 ascended the 15% grade test hill without too much of an issue.
+However, it protested a bit at the start until it had some momentum built up.
 However, the 23% grade hill was too much for the Teamgee H5.
-The Backfire G2 and the Meepo V3 both made it to the top of the hill, although it took them longer than the highest-scoring models.
+The Backfire G2 made it to the top of the hill, although it took longer than the highest-scoring models.

 For this metric, we compared some of the non-riding aspects of these products.
 We looked at the ergonomics of the remote control (if there was one), how responsive each electric skateboard and remote felt, the level of customer support we received, and the weight of each unit.

-The Onewheel+ XR, Backfire G2, and the Onewheel Pint each earned a 7 out of 10 for this metric.
 The monowheel boards both have regenerative braking and excellent customer support.
-We found the self-balancing control input of the Onewheel boards to be the most responsive — far superior to those that have remotes.
-Additionally, there is also a companion app to allow you to adjust settings on these boards through your phone.
+We found the self-balancing control input of the Onewheel board to be the most responsive — far superior to those with remotes.
+Additionally, there is also a companion app to allow you to adjust settings on this board through your phone.

 The Backfire G2 just feels solid.
 We love the deck, the grip tape, the wide trucks, and the large wheels.
 The remote has an ergonomic feel, and we are always fans of finger hoops and thumb throttles.
 The lanyard helps to keep it attached to you in case of a bail.
 Our testing team did not find any connectivity issues between the remote and the board itself.